jhulius-arnuco/jhulius-arnuco/README.md

 ## Welcome to My Data Analytics Portfolio!

-Hello there! 👋 I'm Jhulius Arnuco, a data analyst who recently made a career shift to the world of data analytics.
-With a strong foundation in Excel, Power BI, and SQL, I'm passionate about leveraging data to uncover valuable insights.
+Hello there! 👋 I'm Jhulius, and I recently made a career shift to the world of data analytics.

-If you're interested in a summary of my projects, you can find it [here](https://github.com/jhulius-arnuco/Portfolio-Guide).
+You can find the summary of my projects [here](https://github.com/jhulius-arnuco/Portfolio-Guide).

 ## About Me